benjystanton/benjystanton.github.io/src/posts/2019-05-15-weeknotes–series-03-episode-04.md

 ---
 layout: layouts/post
 title: "Weeknotes – series 03 episode 04"
-categories: weeknotes data swirrl
+tags:
+- Weeknotes
+- Data
+- Swirrl
+- post
 ---

-<p>This week I have been mostly thinking about user-centred design and how to apply it when designing, measuring and improving data services (again).</p>
+This week I have been mostly thinking about user-centred design and how to apply it when designing, measuring and improving data services (again).

 ## DWP's presentation at Data Bites